0install/0install-dotnet/src/DesktopIntegration/AccessPoints/_Namespace.md

 ---
 uid: ZeroInstall.DesktopIntegration.AccessPoints
-summary: *content
+summary: Structures for parsing and in-memory representation of access points applied to a system.
 ---
-Structures for parsing and in-memory representation of access points applied to a system.